 The performance program is dedicated to learning about the interconnectedness between past and present interpersonal violence and collective violence, to prevent violence and to build mutual respect… Ildiko Meny, Curator for Performance Art

-The Vienna Project Performance Programme is an open opportunity for artists and interested people to use the 38 Memory Spaces (please refer to the history of the 38 Spaces on our webpage or within the Smartphone Application) for various Actions according to the projects main theme of REMEMBRANCE.
+The Vienna Project Performance Program is an open opportunity for artists and interested people to use the 38 Memory Spaces (please refer to the history of the 38 Spaces on our webpage or within the Smartphone Application) for various Actions according to the projects main theme of remembrance.

 25.November-10.December 2013 “Hair-Code” online exhibition curated by Ildiko Meny